Banno/node-http-proxy/.github/PULL_REQUEST_TEMPLATE.md

-^ First, use a descriptive title for your PR.
-It should not have the issue number.
+^ Use a descriptive title for your PR.
+Optionally, include the relevant Jira ticket number.

 ## What It Does